bluesam1/collab-canvas/memory-bank/progress.md

 ### Limitations (By Design)
 These are intentional simplifications:
 - No undo/redo (future enhancement)
-- Single selection only (future: multi-select)
-- No shape resizing/rotation (future enhancement)
+- No copy/paste operations (future enhancement)
 - No export/import (future enhancement)
 - Basic mobile support (no touch optimizations)
 - Single-line text only (future: multi-line support)
+- No logical grouping (shapes grouped only for operations, not permanently)

 ---